peytonrunyan/peytonrunyan/README.md

 ### Examples of Previous Work

-This are just a few examples of my contributions, but hopefully they give you an idea of the code that I write and my approach to design.
+These are just a few examples of my contributions, but hopefully they give you an idea of the code that I write and my approach to design.

 [Run Prefect flows on serverless infrastructure using Google Cloud Run](https://github.com/PrefectHQ/prefect-gcp/pull/48)